A dynamical version of Silverman-Tate's height inequality: Height inequality using blow-ups

-along the closed sub-scheme $\mathcal{Y}$ of $\overline{S}$.\ As $\mathcal{Y}\subseteq \overline{S}-S$ we deduce that $\gamma_*$ is an isomorphism over $S$.\ Then note that as the scheme theoretic inverse image $\mathcal{Y}_*$ of $\mathcal{Y}$ under the morphism $\tilde{\pi}$ is a Cartier closed sub-scheme,\ we get the existence of a dotted row making the following commutative diagram by the universal property of blow-ups: Now we make a comment here that in the above diagram,\ each of the horizontal morphisms in the top row are isomorphisms over $\mathcal{A}$.\ For $\gamma_1$ it is because the sub-scheme of denominators lies outside $\mathcal{A}$ by Lemma \ref{lemma:nijo} and for $\gamma_2$ it is because $\tilde{\mathcal{Y}}$ is contained in $\tilde{\mathcal{A}}-\mathcal{A}$ (set theoretic difference), being the inverse image of a subset of $\overline{S}-S$.\ Hence we can view $\mathcal{A}$ as an open dense subset of each of them.\ The morphism $\gamma_*$ is also an isomorphism over $S$ as $\mathcal{Y}\subseteq\overline{S}-S$.\\ We use the same letter for a Cartier closed sub-scheme and its associated effective divisor.\ By the property of blow-ups,\ we get that is effective cartier divsor.\ It is the exceptional divisor corresponding to the blow-up $\gamma_*$.\ Let us call
+Now we make a comment here that in the above diagram,\ each of the horizontal morphisms in the top row are isomorphisms over $X$.\ For $\gamma_1$ it is because the subscheme of denominators lies outside $X$ by Lemma \ref{lemma:nijo} and for $\gamma_2$ it is because $\mathcal{Y}_1$ is contained in $X_1-X$, being the inverse image of a subset of $\overline{S}-S$.\ Hence we can view $X$ as an open dense subset of each of them.\ The morphism $\gamma'$ is also an isomorphism over $S$ as $\mathcal{Y}\subseteq\overline{S}-S$.